binarandi/binarandi.github.io/_posts/2021-12-26-tech-as-an-essential.md

 date: 2021-12-26 23:07:00 +0700
 ---

 This evening I went to one of my favorite restaurants since I was young for dinner.
 It's been a while since the last time I went there because of the pandemic.
 Apparently now they don't give you menu book anymore.
-I hate it.
+I hated it.

 I ordered by scanning a QR code displayed on the table, and soon I was directed to a website (by a third party) that basically showed the picture of the menu.
 The website was laggy, the pictures weren't properly sized for mobile (obviously people didn't use their laptop to scan the QR), and it needed too many clicks just to get a rough understanding of what's on the menu.